Frequently Asked Questions

 Québec, H2R 2Y8

-Once the Parental Consent form has been received, a member of our Customer Service team will contact the Parent or Legal Guardian for confirmation purposes.
-Once the verification process is complete, the SRV Canada VRS registration process will conclude and the Deaf Child will receive their 10-digit number.
+Once the signed Parental Consent form has been received, a member of our Customer Service team will contact the Parent or Legal Guardian for confirmation purposes.
+Once the verification process is complete, the child will be able to download the app of their choice and begin the SRV Canada VRS registration process.

 All customers are required to sign a customer agreement with the Canadian Administrator of VRS (CAV) which explains rights and responsibilities of SRV Canada VRS customers.
 The Canadian Administrator of VRS (CAV) ensures that strong privacy and fair usage policies are in place which protect the rights and privacy of customers.